 There are numerous blogs and articles on the web that will tell you how to do SEO successfully (in fact there are many on our blog).
 Equally, however, there are a great many posts that still insist on teaching old school bad SEO tactics or even black hat practices, that will ultimately get your site into trouble.

-In this post, we are going to have a serious look at some of the ones you definitely want to avoid if you want to remain or even get into Google’s good books.
+In this post, we are going to have a serious look at some bad SEO practices you definitely want to avoid if you want to remain or even get into Google’s good books.

 What is Black Hat SEO